 Income eligibility for Medicaid is complex, and income limits that may be as high as 210% of poverty line.
 Eligible for Medicaid are citizens plus non-citizens who are lawfully-admitted permanent residents, refugees, conditional entrants, battered non-citizens, parolees, deportation withhold status, and immigrants from some specific countries or ethnic groups.
 Other immigrants (including undocumented) are not eligible.
 Legal immigrants are not eligible for Medicaid until five years after receiving qualified immigrant status, except for pregnant women and children under 21 who are "lawfully present."
 Someone may also be eligible even if they do not meet the income requirement if they are elderly, disabled, pregnant, are under the age of 18, or military (under certain conditions).
 This review suggests that there are several reasons why families may not receive Medicaid even if they are low income FARM-eligible and why families may receive Medicaid even if they are not eligible for FARM.

-19 the proportion of low income students in City schools is 72.1%.
+Table 11 adds Medicaid to the Direct Certification measures from Table 5.
+As we can see comparing row 3 with row 4, adding Medicaid to the DC measure increased the proportion of students who are identified as low income by about 16 percentage points.
+The DC plus Medicaid measure estimates that the proportion of low income students in City schools is 72.1%.
 This is almost identical to our estimate of the historic low income measure (DC plus FARM-eligible) when the DC measure does not include Medicaid (71.8%).
 However, students who are counted as low income under the historic criteria are not necessarily the same students who are counted as low income under the DC plus Medicaid measure.
 Figure 2 compares a cross tabulation of FARM-eligible with those who qualify as low income under the DC measure (on the left) and under the DC plus Medicaid measure.
 Figure 2 shows that the proportion of student who are FARM-eligible but are not counted under either DC measure fell from 16.8% to 7.4%.
 That is, adding Medicaid to the DC measure reduced the low-income undercount by 9.2% of the total Baltimore City public schools student population.
-However, once Medicaid is added to the DC measure, it is also true that proportion of students who are not FARM-eligible but qualify as low income under the DC plus Medicaid measure increased by 7.4%-these are students who would not be counted as low income by the historic measure of low income students but are now counted as low income by the DC plus Medicaid measure.20
+However, once Medicaid is added to the DC measure, it is also true that proportion of students who are not FARM-eligible but qualify as low income under the DC plus Medicaid measure increased by 7.4%--these are students who would not be counted as low income by the historic measure of low income students but are now counted as low income by the DC plus Medicaid measure.